yasirbhutta/yasirbhutta.github.io/computer-basics/docs/hardware.md

 - The motherboard is `main circuit board` of a computer, usually containing the central processing unit and main system memory as well as circuitry that controls the disk drives, keyboard, monitor, and other peripheral devices.
 - It is also known as a mainboard, baseboard, system board.

+**Motherboard's key functions:**

+- **Connectivity:** It provides sockets and slots for essential components like the CPU, RAM (memory), graphics card, storage drives (hard drive or SSD), and other peripherals.
+- **Communication:** The motherboard has electrical pathways (buses) that enable all these components to transfer data and instructions between each other.
+- **Control Center:** It houses the chipset, a group of specialized chips that manage communication between different parts and control functions like USB ports, audio, and network connectivity.
+- **Power Delivery:** The motherboard distributes power from the power supply unit (PSU) to all the connected components.

 ![motherboard image](images/motherboard_512x.jpg)
 Image by [macrovector](https://www.freepik.com/free-vector/system-plate-pc-isometric-illustration-with-semiconductor-elements-slots-microchips-capacitors-diodes-transistors_7496526.htm#query=ram%20primary%20memory&position=18&from_view=search&track=ais&uuid=fa5ec5b5-0f6c-45d6-b8ec-a91050618307) on Freepik